We use cookies on this site to enhance your user experience. Do You agree?

 • internal promotion,

-• transfer to a position in another group of University employees.
+• transfer to a position in another employment group at the University.

-The first employment of an academic staff member for an indefinite or definite term exceeding three months, at a rate exceeding one-half of the full-time equivalent, shall be conducted through an open competition.
+The first employment of an academic teacher for an indefinite or fixed term exceeding three months, for the period exceeding one-half of the full-time basis, shall be conducted through an open competition.

-• university professor (in the research/teaching academics group and research academics group),
+• a university professor (in the research hand teaching employment group and research employment group),

 shall be appointed after an open competition.

-If an academic staff member was previously employed without an open competition in connection with:
+If an academic teacher was previously employed without an open competition in connection with:

 • being assigned to work at a university under a contract concluded with the Łukasiewicz Centre, a Łukasiewicz Network institute or a foreign research institution;

-• being a beneficiary of a project, program, or competition announced by NAWA, NCBiR, NCN, or an international competition for a research project;
+• being a beneficiary of an undertaking, programme, or competition announced by NAWA, NCBiR, NCN, or international competition for a research project;

 1. with funds from the European Union budget,